ipereziriarte/bloc_counter/README.md

 And add the recommended bloc_test and flutter test extensions.

-Finally run the tests either from the editor or on the terminal with `pub run test`
+Finally run the tests either from the editor or on the terminal with `pub run test` if that doesn't work run `flutter test path_to_file.dart`.
+I.e: `flutter test test/cubit/counter_cubit_test.dart`

-You can get more info about flutter testing at [flutter test docs](https://pub.dev/packages/test#running-tests)
+You can get more info about flutter testing at [flutter test docs](https://pub.dev/packages/test#running-tests) and [here](https://flutter.dev/docs/cookbook/testing/unit/introduction)